 - Finalists will be invited to participate online in the Grand Finals

 - First Round - ensembles submit a video recording of their performance and introduction video online

-- Second Round - 12 groups, from at least six states/territories, will be selected for the Semi Finals to be held at the Melbourne Recital Centre
+- Final Round - 12 groups, from at least six states/territories, will be selected to participate online in the Grand Finals

 Wilma Smith is the Artistic Director of the Competition.
 Wilma was founding First Violinist of the Lydian String Quartet (prizewinners at Evian, Banff and Portsmouth International String Quartet Competitions and winners of the Naumburg Award) and the New Zealand String Quartet.
 Concertmaster of the Melbourne Symphony Orchestra for twelve years and the New Zealand Symphony Orchestra for nine years, Wilma Smith now focuses on chamber music and teaching.
 She is also a member of the Australian World Orchestra, working with distinguished conductors such as Sir Simon Rattle and Zubin Mehta.